 A student who is less than 24 years of age, unmarried, has no dependent children, is not an orphan or ward of the court, or a veteran of the military services.

-The Federally calculated amount a student and their family is expected to contribute to the cost of attendance for the student.
+The federally calculated amount a student and their family are expected to contribute to the cost of attendance for the student.